-- i.
-Mexican companies in which foreign investment participates; - ii.
-Foreign individuals or entities that normally perform commercial activities in Mexico; and - iii.
-Stock or equity participation trusts of real estate or neutral investment, by virtue of which, rights in favor of foreigners are granted.
+- Mexican companies in which foreign investment participates; - ii.
+Foreign individuals or entities that normally perform commercial activities in Mexico; and - Stock or equity participation trusts of real estate or neutral investment, by virtue of which, rights in favor of foreigners are granted.

-Mexican companies in which foreign investment participate in its capital stock are required to submit before the RNIE, quarterly and annually, reports which reflect the increase decrease of or participation of foreign investment in the capital stock of the companies and the fulfillment of the percentages established by the LIE, in the event that the company performs restricted economic activities.19
+Mexican companies in which foreign investment participate in its capital stock are required to submit before the RNIE, quarterly and annually, reports which reflect the increase or decrease of participation of foreign investment in the capital stock of the companies and the fulfillment of the percentages established by the LIE, in the event that company performs restricted economic activities.19